-- When the anchors are removed, you will have small wounds to care for.
-Do not wash your hair until any staples are removed.
+- When the anchors are removed, you'll have small wounds to care for.
+DO NOT wash your hair until any staples are removed.

 You should be able to eat normal foods after your treatment.
-Ask your doctor about when to return to work.
+Ask your provider about when to return to work.

-You will most likely need to have an MRI, CT scan or angiogram a few weeks or months after the procedure.
-Your doctor or nurse will schedule your follow-up visit.
+You'll most likely need to have an MRI, CT scan, or angiogram a few weeks or months after the procedure.
+Your provider will schedule your follow-up visit.

 - If you have a brain tumor, you may need chemotherapy or open surgery.